Goal, progress & history

 Miramar resident Joakim Liman heads Te Motu Kairangi - Miramar Ecological Restoration.
 He is an award-winning eco-restoration volunteer with experience working for the Department of Conservation, Zealandia and Wellington Zoo, Papa taiao Earthcare and currently works for Predator Free Wellington..
 Currently, around 20 key volunteers and many more locals spend their free time planting, weeding, trapping and engage in community engagment as part of the project.
 Most volunteers are aged 20 to 50.
 Many are ecology students; others are simply passionate about bringing the birdsong back to their corner of New Zealand.

-We give regular talks and presentations and have good relationships with WCC, local groups and businesses including the local mountainbike group The Miramar Track Project, Miramar Garden Club, the Wellington branch of Forest & Bird, Places for Penguins and Kererū Discovery.
+We give regular talks and presentations and have good relationships with WCC, local groups and businesses such as Miramar Enterprise, the Wellington branch of Forest & Bird, Places for Penguins, Kereru discovery Predator Free Miramar, Predator Free Wellington and the local mountainbike group.
+The Miramar Track project..

 Working with children is of great importance to us.
-Several local schools currently work Te Motu Kairangi and we hope to add more in the future.
+Several local schools currently help Te Motu Kairangi with our restoration work and community engagment and we hope to add more in the future.
 During presentations to teachers and kids we discuss the peninsula's unnatural history, its flora and fauna, how these disappeared and how they can be restored.
 We also bring kids and teachers in to the bush to experience it first hand by feeling, seeing, hearing and smelling it.
 Advice for planting in school yards has also been given, including planting native species as well as building nest boxes for native birds, such as moreporks, weta hotels and making lizard gardens for skinks and geckos.

-Thanks to Greater Wellington Regional Council possums have been removed from the peninsula and predator control on the south coast has led to increasing numbers of wildlife including skinks and of little blue penguins.
-The Backyard trapping group, Predator free Miramar, with its vast number of backyard trappers, have caught an immense number of rats, weasels, mice and hedgehogs in the past years.
-Predator Free Wellington together with the Greater Wellington Regional Council is now working on a full scale removal of introduced mammalian predators from the peninsula by the end of 2019.
+Thanks to Greater Wellington Regional Council possums have been removed from the peninsula.
+Across the motu now, an increasing numbers of wildlife including skinks, geckos and a wide range of bird species such as little blue penguins, karearea and morepork are thriving, thanks to the work of the Backyard trapping group Predator free Miramar, with its vast number of backyard trappers and the skilled team of Predator Free Wellington who have caught an immense number of rats, weasels, mice and hedgehogs in the past years with its full scale removal of introduced mammalian predators from the peninsula.

 The Miramar Peninsula was once an island teaming with life.
 During the time of early Polynesian settlement it acquired the name Te Motu Kairangi, meaning “Precious Island”.